septentrio-gnss/MosaicBus/README.md

 Now you can interface using the command line.
 For information on the commands, syntax and reponses the Mosaic Reference Guide section 3.1 can be consulted.

-## Interfaces on the MosaicBus
-### Headers
-The board is equiped with headers which follow the mikroBUS standard.
-These expose the powercircuit, the uart and reset pins of the Mosaic.

 ### Events
 The MosaicBus has through hole pins which expose 2 event pins.
 These can be used to input a time-tagged signal with an accuracy of 20ns.